-Before Android 10, Android developers were having a bit of a problem.
+Before Android 10, Android developers were having a bit of a problem with their Made for Android devices.
 They hadn't invested enough time to research, develop and launch hearing aid integration.
 Android displayed similar features to that of the Made for iPhone hearing aids - but had always needed a streamer, whilst Apple was a direct connection.

 Over the last few years, Google has been dedicated to making Android more accessible to the hearing impaired.
 The company launched an app called Sound Amplifier - turning your Android smartphone into a hearing aid.

 The downside to the Android 10, is that it can only be compatible with hearing aids and mobiles from 2019 when this was launched.
 However, this new Android development meant that people with hearing loss and this type of smartphone could now stream music, calls and other audio directly from their Google device.